Table of Contents Hide

 Keep in mind that orthodontics is not usually covered by insurance, but there are still ways to finance your case.
 You can look for insurance providers that cover partial costs of your total payment.
 Also alternatively, get payment plans from your dentist directly or try the savings plans from now to make your braces purchase convenient.

 There are plenty of color palettes to choose from and it all comes down to you and your preferences.

-To make your teeth whiter, darker shades can bring contrast to your teeth, so dark violet, purple, navy blue, dark green, burgundy and dark green can be great.
+To make your teeth whiter, darker shades can bring contrast to your teeth, so dark violet, purple, navy blue, dark green, burgundy, and dark green can be great.
 Black can be an option, too, for teens but be careful teeth might look stained with black.
-The same is true for pale yellow or brown that either give a discolored teeth look or might look like food leftovers on teeth.
+The same is true for pale yellow or brown that either give discolored teeth or might look like food leftovers on teeth.

-Get pink, orange, green, blue, and metallic shades as they are among popular braces color choices.
+Get pink, orange, green, blue, and metallic shades as they are among the popular braces color choices.
 While silver and grey suit the needs of adults for a subdued color, some options like bright neon colors, gold, and even glow-in-the-dark colors will bring shine on everybody’ look especially younger-age people.

 Light pink is one of the cutest colors for braces, but it may pick stain easily.
 You can combine it with lilac, baby blue and teal, which are also as cute for both boys and girls.